calimero-network/core/crates/network/README.md

 - TCP: Reliable, connection-oriented protocol for general-purpose communication.
 - QUIC: A modern, multiplexed transport built on UDP, offering improved performance and security.

-These protocols are configured with encryption (TLS for QUIC, Noise for TCP) and multiplexing (QUIC's native multiplexing, Yamux for TCP) to ensure secure and efficient data transfer.
+These protocols are configured as follows:

+- TCP:
+  - Encryption: TLS (Transport Layer Security), with Noise protocol as a fallback
+  - Multiplexing: Yamux
+- QUIC:
+  - Encryption: TLS (built into the QUIC protocol)
+  - Multiplexing: Native (part of the QUIC protocol)

 ## Behaviour and Protocols